dominion-dev/dominion-ecs-java/README.md

 matches the component composition, the entity is added to that archetype.
 Otherwise, a new archetype is created for the entity's unique component combination.

-By leveraging the Archetype design pattern, Dominion implementations can achieve high performance and scalability by optimizing memory usage, facilitating cache-friendly access patterns, and enabling efficient processing of entities with similar component compositions.
+By leveraging the Archetype, Dominion implementations can achieve high performance and scalability by optimizing memory usage, facilitating cache-friendly access patterns, and enabling efficient processing of entities with similar component compositions.

-Overall, the Archetype design pattern in an Entity Component System provides an effective means of organizing, storing, and processing entities with shared component types, leading to improved performance and flexibility in game development and other related domains.
+Overall, the Archetype in an Entity Component System provides an effective means of organizing, storing, and processing entities with shared component types, leading to improved performance and flexibility in game development and other related domains.

+## Struct of Arrays

+Dominion implements the specific Struct of Arrays (SoA) layout through the ChunkedPool.LinkedChunk class.

+In an ECS, the SoA layout refers to a data organization approach where the components of entities are stored in separate arrays based on their data types.
+This is in contrast to the traditional approach of storing entities as Arrays of Structs (AoS) where all components of an entity are grouped together in a single struct.

+The SoA layout is designed to improve data locality and cache efficiency, which can lead to significant performance benefits in certain scenarios.
+By storing components of the same data type in contiguous arrays, the SoA layout allows for better memory access patterns, reducing cache misses and improving CPU cache utilization.

+For example, let's consider an ECS with three component types: Position, Velocity, and Renderable.
+In an SoA layout, all Position components would be stored in a separate array, all Velocity components in another array, and so on.
+Each array would contain the respective component data for the entities.

+Overall, the SoA layout in Dominion provides a way to optimize memory access patterns and improve performance by storing components in separate arrays based on their data types, allowing for efficient batch processing of components by systems.

 ## Quick Start